Launched in 2016, the United Payments Interface (UPI) is a great way for average consumers to facilitate daily payments.

-While such features can be immensely beneficial for small businesses and merchants, the average consumers also stand to gain from using UPI payment apps.
+While such features can be immensely beneficial for small businesses, the average consumers also stand to gain from using UPI payment apps.
 This is mainly because of the vast range of features and use-cases they have.

 Features of UPI payments